 How Healthcare Technology Helps Reduce Nurse Burnout & Improves Nurse Retention

-Enter NOVA (Nursing Observation and Virtual Assistant).
+That’s how NOVA (Nursing Observation and Virtual Assistant) helps combat nursing burnout.
 With NOVA, an observation technician has a virtual window into the patient room.

 NOVA helps alleviate nurse burnout by reducing the need for 1:1 patient sitters and reallocating that staff for other patient care responsibilities.